Birth Order and IntelligenceHealthy Pregnancy, Baby & Child

 The article also suggests that perhaps the reason first borns are smarter is because at some point in their lives, they were the only ones that received their parents’ attention.

-I thought this was a very lame explanation as the eldest having the higher aptitude (and being healthier in general) would likely be the case even for adopted children or those from single parent families where the child is in daycare much of the time.
+I thought this was a very incomplete explanation as the eldest having the higher aptitude (and being healthier in general) would likely be the case even for adopted children or those from single parent families where the child is in daycare much of the time.

-What is the Proper Spacing Between Children?
+What is the Optimal Birth Spacing Between Children?

 Traditional cultures knew that proper spacing between children was necessary to ensure that younger siblings were as healthy and smart as the first.
 Tribes practiced this through a system of multiple wives or abstinence in the monogamous cultures.

-Research has borne out the wisdom of this traditional practice.
+Modern research has borne out the wisdom of this traditional practice.

 Columbian researchers found in an analysis of 67 studies between 1966 and 2006 that pregnancy intervals shorter than 18 months (or 2 years, 3 months between full term siblings) increased the risk of low birth weight, preterm birth, and small size for gestational age.
 Intervals longer than 59 months (or 5 years, 8 months between full term siblings) increased the odds for the same problems.